First, ponder these questions:

 Whenever entrepreneurs of any kind gather, the first question of consequence to emerge in their conversations is always this one: “How do you find new business?”
 It can be phrased in many different ways, but the meaning is always the same.

-Though all entrepreneurs and companies are experts, few of them exploit their expertise to superior advantage.
-Those few who do rise above the so-called level playing field to assume higher places are a breed apart known as “thoughtleaders.”
+Yet a magic bullet does exist: a little-used business development strategy called “thoughtleading,” guaranteed to grant you your “expert’s edge.”
+Though all entrepreneurs and consultants and professional services practitioners are experts, few of them remember to exploit their expertise to superior advantage.
+Those few who do however typically rise above the playing field to assume higher levels as a breed apart known as “thought leaders.”

 No longer mere “specialists,” “practitioners,” “professionals,” or even “experts,” thought leaders cease wondering where their next business meal will come from.
 Instead, they steadily welcome new customers from an ever-expanding prospect base that seeks them out, rather than the other way around.
 Here are a few ways they do it:

 They publish ideas!
 Whether it’s a book or a series of articles, true thought leaders share their ideas about how to solve problems their clients are faced with each and every day.